Aslı İskit: İzmir Büyükşehir Bld. SK

-With 161 goals she was the top scorer of the 2012–13 season.
+With 161 goals, she was the top scorer of the 2012–13 season.

 Ardeşen GSK

-In the 2014–15 season, she was with the Rize-based team Ardeşen GSK. İskit participated at the Women's EHF Challenge Cup for Ardeşen GSK in 2014–15.
-She was among the cup's top scorers, however, she was disqualified due to unsportive behaviour at the Last 16 match and suspended for one game.
+In the 2014–15 season, she was with the Rize-based team Ardeşen GSK. İskit participated in the Women's EHF Challenge Cup for Ardeşen GSK in 2014–15.
+She was among the cup's top scorers, however, she was disqualified due to unsporting behaviour at the Last 16 match and suspended for one game.
 During a 2014–15 league play-off match, she sustained a serious injury, and had to undergo surgery.

 In November 2014, she was awarded "Best Playmaker of the Year" by the handball magazine.

 Muratpaşa Bld.
 SK

 İskit transferred for the 2015–16 season to Muratpaşa Bld.
 SK in Antalya.
-She played at the (2015–16 Women's EHF Cup) for her team.
+She played in the (2015–16 Women's EHF Cup) for her team.

 Kristianstad Handboll

 In 2016 İskit transferred to Kristianstad Handboll to play in the top division of women's handball in Sweden.